 Cash and Cash Equivalents - For purposes of the consolidated statements of cash flows, the Company considers amounts held by financial institutions and short-term investments with an original maturity of three months or less when purchased to be cash and cash equivalents.
-As of June 30, 2015 and December 31, 2014, the Company had no cash equivalents.
+As of September 30, 2015 and December 31, 2014, the Company had no cash equivalents.

-Concentrations of Credit Risk - As of June 30, 2015, the Federal Deposit Insurance Corporation ("FDIC") provided insurance coverage of up to \$250,000 per depositor per bank.
+Concentrations of Credit Risk - As of September 30, 2015, the Federal Deposit Insurance Corporation ("FDIC") provided insurance coverage of up to \$250,000 per depositor per bank.
 The Company has not experienced any losses in such accounts and does not believe that the Company is exposed to significant risks from excess deposits.
-The Company's cash balance in excess of FDIC limits totaled \$1,538,032 at June 30, 2015.
+The Company's cash balance in excess of FDIC limits totaled \$834,873 at September 30, 2015.

-At June 30, 2015 the Company had a \$1,200,000 note receivable related to a single customer, MediJane Holdings, Inc. In addition, two customers represented 82.4% of our accounts receivable balance at June 30, 2015.
-Sales from two customers accounted for 34.8% of total sales for the six months ended June 30, 2015.
+At September 30, 2015, the Company had a note receivable of \$1,291,068 from MediJane Holdings, Inc., and two separate notes receivable of \$402,081 and \$2,000,000 from Medical Marijuana, Inc., a Company stockholder ("MJNA").
+In addition, two customers represented 89.0% of our accounts receivable balance at September 30, 2015.
+Sales from two customers accounted for 36.9% of total sales for the nine months ended September 30, 2015.

 Accounts Receivable - Generally, the Company requires payment prior to shipment.
 However, in certain circumstances, the Company grants credit to companies located throughout the U.S. Accounts receivable consists of trade accounts arising in the normal course of business.
-Accounts receivable are unsecured and no interest is charged on past due accounts.
-In most cases, accounts for which no payments have been received after 30 days are considered delinquent and customary collection efforts are initiated.
+Accounts receivable for large accounts are secured by the underlying assets of the customer.
+Smaller accounts receivable, generally less than \$10,000, are unsecured and no interest is charged on past due accounts.
+Accounts for which no payments have been received after 30 days are considered delinquent and customary collection efforts are initiated.
 Accounts receivable are carried at original invoice amount less a reserve made for doubtful receivables based on a review of all outstanding amounts on a quarterly basis.

 Management has determined the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition and credit history, and current economic conditions.
-As of June 30, 2015 and December 31, 2014, the Company had recorded an allowance for doubtful accounts related to accounts receivable in the amount of \$100,000.
+As of each of September 30, 2015 and December 31, 2014, the Company had recorded an allowance for doubtful accounts related to accounts receivable in the amount of \$100,000.

-Revenue Recognition - The Company recognizes revenue in accordance with Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") Topic 605, Revenue Recognition which requires persuasive evidence of an arrangement, delivery of a product or service, a fixed or determinable price and assurance of collection within a reasonable period of time.
-The Company records revenue when goods are delivered to customers and the rights of ownership have transferred from the Company to the customer.
+Revenue Recognition - The Company recognizes revenue in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 605, Revenue Recognition which requires persuasive evidence of an arrangement, delivery of a product or service, a fixed or determinable price and assurance of collection within a reasonable period of time.
+The Company records revenue, net of sales tax, when goods are delivered to customers and the rights of ownership have transferred from the Company to the customer.